Economic ethics: Behavioural economics

 Ethics in behavioural economics is ubiquitous given its concern with human agency in its aim to rectify the ethical deficits found in neoclassical economics, i.e., a lack of moral dimension and lack of normative concerns.
 The incorporation of virtue ethics in behavioural economics has facilitated the development of theories that attempt to describe the many anomalies that exist in how economic agents make decisions.
 Normative concerns in economics can compensate for the applicability of behavioural economic models to real economic phenomena.
 Most behavioural economic models assume that preferences change endogenously, meaning that there are numerous possible decisions applicable to a given scenario, each with an ethical value.
 Hence, there is caution in considering welfare as the highest ethical value in economics, as conjectured in academic literature.
 As a result, the methodology also employs order ethics in assuming that progress in morality and economic institutions is simultaneous, given that behaviour can only be understood in an institutional framework.

 There are complications in applying normative inferences with empirical research in behavioural economics, as there is a fundamental difference between descriptive and prescriptive inference and propositions.
 For example, the argument against the use of incentives, that they force certain behaviours in individuals and convince them to ignore risk, is a descriptive proposition that is empirically unjustified.

 Application to economic sub-disciplines

 Environmental economics

 Welfare is maximized in environmental economic models when economic agents act according to the homo economicus hypothesis.
 This creates the possibility of economic agents compensating sustainable development for their private interests, given that homo economicus is restricted to rationality.
 Climate change policy as an outcome of inference from environmental economics is subject to ethical considerations.
 The economics of climate change, for example, is inseparable from social ethics.
 The idea of individuals and institutions working companionably in the public domain, as a reflection of homo politicus, is also an apposite ethic that can rectify this normative concern.
 An ethical problem associated with the sub-discipline through discounting is that consumers value the present more than the future, which has implications for intergenerational justice.
 Discounting in marginal cost-benefit analysis, which economists view as a predictor for human behaviour, is limited concerning future risk and uncertainty.
 The use of monetary measures in environmental economics is based on the instrumentalisation of natural things, which is inaccurate in the case that they are intrinsically valuable.
 Other relationships and roles between generations can be elucidated through adopting certain ethical rules.
 The Brundtland Commission, for example, defines sustainable development as that which meets present needs without compromising the ability of future generations to do so, which is a libertarian principle.
-Under libertarianism, no redistribution of welfare is made unless all generations are benefited or unaffected.
+Under libertarianism, no redistribution of welfare is made unless all generations benefit or are unaffected.